Here are some of the questions I often receive about myself, this website, and other things people love to ask.

 If you were to hire me to do all this and put a video production or written review together at the end of it all, it would cost you far more than the value of your product.
 Not to mention the fact that the review would be going in front of a targeted audience who are specifically coming to learn about these types of products.

 If you send me your product, and I do not like it, think it’s just plain awful, it breaks because it’s badly made, or I don’t think it will be valuable to my viewers, then I won’t be posting a review.
 In the event of this, the product would be returned to you at your request and your expense.

 I don’t do reviews because I need gear.
 If I want something badly enough, I’ll just buy it.
 I put the time into thoroughly researching and testing products then posting a review because I believe it will help my audience.

 Nikon or Canon?

 It makes no odds to me.
-I own both Nikon and Canon, as well as cameras, lenses, flashes, and other equipment made by a bunch of other companies.
+I own both Nikon and Canon, as well as cameras, lenses, flashes, and other equipment made by a bunch of manufacturers.
 I use whatever gets the job done with the least amount of fuss.
 If the job requires something I don’t have, I rent as needed.

 PC or Mac?

 I’m a PC guy, sorry.
 It’s nothing personal, I have nothing against macs, I just prefer PCs, always have (unless you count the Apple IIe).
 For me, they give the best performance bang for the buck, and I tend to build them myself.

 I use both Windows and Linux (mostly Debian, but it depends on my mood).